VirtusLab/git-machete-intellij-plugin/README.md

 ln -s ../../scripts/run-pre-build-checks .git/hooks/pre-commit
 ```
 ---
-Consider increasing maximum heap size for IDE (the default value is 2048MB).
+Consider increasing maximum heap size for the IDE (the default value is 2048 MB).
 Go to `Help` -> `Change Memory Settings` for this.

 ### Run/Debug